Answers to Frequently Asked Questions About...

 - Click here to read about more online and mobile options for getting EC.

 Since not all stores carry emergency contraception, we recommend that you call ahead to check availability.
 If you have a prescription for ella, it is important to call ahead to be sure that your pharmacy has it in stock.
-To find an EC provider near you, try our searchable database, or you can use this online prescription service to purchase ella.
+To find an EC provider near you, try Bedsider's searchable database, or you can use this online prescription service to purchase ella.

 Other health care providers - such as Planned Parenthood and health department clinics - also may have emergency contraceptive pills available for direct purchase.